Best Of19 min read

 • Collaboration features aren't as strong as Asana or Monday

-• The UX is functional but definitely not inspiring
+• The UX is functional but not particularly inspiring

 9. Airtable — Best for Nonprofits with Custom Data Workflows